Bad China bets ruin 2012 for Asia's star fund managers

 The fund suffered from its investment in some energy stocks, as the sector was impacted by swings in commodity prices, Mobius said, with poor show by automobiles also hurting performance.

-His fund's top holding at end-September was PetroChina (601857.SS), the nation's dominant oil and gas producer, Lipper data showed, a stock that fell by 13 percent in the year to end-November.
+His fund's top holding at end-September was PetroChina , the nation's dominant oil and gas producer, Lipper data showed, a stock that fell by 13 percent in the year to end-November.

-Value Partners Classic Fund, managed by a team led by Cheah, was 16.6 percentage points behind Hang Seng index .HSI, its widest gap since 1999, data from Lipper showed.
+Value Partners Classic Fund, managed by a team led by Cheah, was 16.6 percentage points behind Hang Seng index, its widest gap since 1999, data from Lipper showed.

 "This macro-driven year has been a long winter for value investing, as investors have stayed on the sidelines remaining defensive," a spokeswoman for Value Partners said.